 - All kayaking equipment (including kayaks, PFDs, paddles, pumps, ropes and sponges)

-- Meals (lunch day 1 to lunch day 6)
+- Meals (lunch day 1 to breakfast day 6)

 - Cooking equipment

 - Camping equipment including tents and Therm-a-Rest sleeping pads